squireChuck/us-states-ref/README.md

 ## Project 20/20
 1. The Express router makes it trivial to add endpoints onto an existing Express app.
 Some similarity to EARs/WARs on a Java web server.

-2. Jasmine is easy to pick up, many concepts also found in JUnit/Spock.
+2. Jasmine is easy to pick up, many concepts also transferable from JUnit/Spock.
 Simple enough to set up test cases running through data-driven scenarios.

 3. Publishing packages to npm and using them in different projects (via inclusion in a package.json) is a smooth process.
 These service + Express router packages might be handy for a Node/Express microservices server.
 Time'll tell...